 - Travel bottle sterilisers or pre-sterilised bottle liners.
-Or why not try something like the Yoomi self-warming bottle which allows you to heat milk to a safe temperature wherever you are, while retaining the milk’s essential nutrients.
+Or why not try something like the Yoomi self-warming bottle which allows you to heat milk to a safe temperature wherever you are, while keeping all the good stuff in.

-- For travel safety, Clippasafe have a number of products, such as a mirror to see your baby in the back of the car, a baby neck supporter, a waterproof seat protector, and more.
+- For travel safety, Clippasafe have a load of products, such as a mirror to see your baby in the back of the car, a baby neck supporter, a waterproof seat protector, etc. etc.

 Wherever you're off to and however you're getting there, we hope you have a super fun (and safe) trip, filled with fun and family!